gibsonma/sim-cyborg/README.md

 * Max Morale: Determines the highest a site's morale can go
 * Interventions: Initial and Daily cost for interventions, and the tasks they will affect.
 The numbers 0-6 represent the 7 stages of the product's lifecycle.
 Is_Implemented is the initial state of the intervention, if the user has paid for it, or simply starts with it.
 * Morale Interventions: Details for the morale interventions that the player can buy to boost a site's morale
+* Problem Cooldown: use a lower number for this to decrease frequency of problems experienced in the game, this adds an increasing chance of problems occuring as time advances, which then resets once a problem happens